CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 (type q to exit)

 ```
-The addition, subtraction, multiplication, and division operations work just like expected.
-In addition we can use the modulus operator (%).
-All the modulus operator does is to divide the left side by the right side and get the remainder.
-The floor division operator (//) just divides the number and rounds down.
+Addition, subtraction, multiplication, and division operations work as expected.
+The modulus operator (%) is also available.
+It divides the left side operand by the right side operand and returns the remainder.
+The floor division operator (//) divides both operands and rounds down the result.
 The double * is just an easy way to provide exponents to Python.

-Values are assigned with the sign “=”, in fact, objects are bound to names (the equality testing is done using two equal signs “==”).
-It is possible use the += and -= operators on many datatypes, strings included.
-You can also use multiple variables and swaps variables in one line.
+Values are assigned using the equal sign “=”, in fact, objects are bound to names (the equality testing is done using two equal signs “==”).
+It is also possible use the += and -= operators on many datatypes, strings included.
+You can also use multiple variables and swap variables in one line.
 It doesn’t violate variable typing because values aren’t actually being assigned, but new objects are bound to the old names.

 ```
 >>> IntegerVar = 10